Excel VBA Save As

 Sub SaveAs_Example1() Workbooks("Sales 2019.xlsx").SaveAs "D:\Articles\2019\My File.xlsx", FileFormat:=xlWorkbook End Sub

 Assume you are working with 10 workbooks on your computer.
-You want to create back up of these workbooks by saving them in the computer as one of the copy.
-When you want to work with more than one workbook it is necessary to use the loops.
-Below code will save all the opened workbooks as SAVE AS in VBA.
+You want to create back up of these workbooks by saving them on the computer as one of the copy.
+When you want to work with more than one workbook, it is necessary to use the loops.

 Sub SaveAs_Example2() Dim Wb As Workbook For Each Wb In Workbooks ActiveWorkbook.SaveAs "D:\Articles\2019\" & ActiveWorkbook.Name & ".xlsx" 'Change the file path Next Wb End Sub